Turner starts game with HR, Nationals roll past D-backs 17-2

 Kyle Schwarber hit a solo homer in the second, and Victor Robles’ RBI double made it 8-0 in the third.

+“It was just one of those days,” Gomes said of his five-hit night.
+“Seeing the ball well.”

-That was more than enough for Scherzer (3-2), who breezed through the Diamondbacks’ injury-depleted lineup.
+The eight early runs were more than enough for Scherzer (3-2), who breezed through the Diamondbacks’ injury-depleted lineup.
 The veteran right-hander struck out seven in five scoreless innings, surrendering just two hits and walking one.

+Scherzer said he was dealing with a sore throat and it was nice to only have to throw 85 pitches and leave after five innings with a big lead.

+“Just battled through it, found a way to get it done,” Scherzer said.
+“It’s 11-0 after five so just get out of there.”

 The 17 runs were a season high for the Nationals, who also had a season-high 22 hits.
-Seven players had at least two hits, including Gomes, who finished 5 of 6 and scored four times.
+Seven players had at least two hits, including Gomes, who finished 5 of 6 and scored a career-high four times.
 Turner and Bell both had three RBIs.
 Andrew Stevenson hit a three-run homer in the ninth.

+Manager Dave Martinez was pleased with his team’s patience and approach at the plate.

+“We accepted our walks and when the ball was in the strike zone we hit it hard,” Martinez said.

 Smith (1-2) lasted just three innings for Arizona, yielding eight earned runs and eight hits, including seven that went for extra bases.